ioi-2017/tps/docs/README.md

   Terminates the invocation process on the first error.
   Note that
-  solution failures such as `Wrong Answer` or `Runtime Error` are not considered an error here.
+  solution failures such as `Wrong Answer` or `Runtime Error` are not considered an error here, but the verdict `Judge Failure` is considered as an error.
 * `-w, --warning-sensitive`:
   Terminates the invocation process on the first warning or error and shows the details.